 The Maryland Medical Cannabis Commission (MMCC) oversees the program and has issued 102 dispensary pre-approvals and has awarded 69 licenses to dispense medical cannabis.
 Moreso, the Commission also issued 15 pre-approvals for growers and another 15 pre-approvals for processors.

-You need to be taking care of a bunch of critical pieces right now in order to be ready for licensing.
-Grab our Starter Package for insider details about everything you should be doing at this very moment that no one will tell you about.
+You need to be taking care of a bunch of critical pieces in order to be ready for licensing.
+Grab our Starter Package for insider details about everything you should be doing at this very moment to ensure success of being issued a license that no one will tell you about.
 (Hint: It’s a lot.)

 To get ahead and be prepared for when the state re-opens the program, you should: